tripolskypetr/node-ccxt-backtest/README.md

-# 🧿 AI Fundamental Analysis via ReAct Agent Swarm
+# 🧿 AI Fundamental Analysis via Reason + Act Agent Swarm

 > A trading strategy built on the ReAct (Reason + Act) pattern: a swarm of LLM agents independently researches the market using iterative web search, then a portfolio manager LLM synthesises all findings into a single directional signal.
 No hardcoded indicators.
 No rule-based logic.
 Every decision is a reasoned conclusion.